When Fall Arrives, Vermont Comes Alive

 Side excursions unearth the sublime, such as world–class music festivals and outdoor events of every kind.
 You’ll collect great finds, such as fresh-made local breads and cheeses, beautiful crafts and perfect photos.
 But the most important thing you take away?

 You can pick themes (foodie road trip among the leaves, anyone?) or simply let the byway take you along a route of discovery, introducing you to towns you may never heard of, taking you to the photo ops of a lifetime.
-There’s even an app for that — the Gypsy Guide app is like your own private tour guide.
-Download it now.

 There are so many ways to go, and even from the 10 byways, there are side routes to choose.
 With 251 communities, each with its own vibe, you could get lost in the experience until all those leaves fall to the ground (and then stay and ski all winter).

 Route 100, known as Vermont’s “Main Street,” can be driven from south to north from Wilmington to Jeffersonville (or visa versa).
 While it is the most traveled byway of the foliage season, it’s long (just over 146 miles) so you won’t ever experience a traffic jam.
 Along the route you’ll come upon covered bridges, country stores, scenic waterfalls, expansive farms, classic churches and quaint towns.

 Taking on the route as a whole or in part is a delight, with plenty of chances to stop.
 And of course you’ll stop at the Vermont Country Store in Weston.
 Smart visitors to tiny Weston know, too, to cross the road and pop into the Weston Village Christmas Shop, which has perhaps one of the most diverse and wonderful ornament collections out there.